-Bamlanivimab and etesevimab together are not authorized for use in patients:

-- · who are hospitalized due to COVID-19, OR - who require oxygen therapy due to COVID-19, OR - who require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to underlying non-COVID-19 related comorbidity.
+- Bamlanivimab and etesevimab together are not authorized for use in patients 2 years and older who are hospitalized due to COVID-192. - Bamlanivimab and etesevimab are not authorized for use in patients, regardless of age, who: - o require oxygen therapy and/or respiratory support due to COVID-19, OR - require an increase in baseline oxygen flow rate and/or respiratory support due to COVID-19 and are on chronic oxygen therapy and/or respiratory support due to underlying non-COVID-19 related comorbidity.